Man fatally shot while walking dog in Bay Ridge, Brooklyn

-Police responded to a 911 call and found the man with gunshot wounds to his head and shoulders.
+Police responded to a 911 call and found Michael Skully with gunshot wounds to his head and shoulders.

+He had made his way back toward his home where he collapsed.

 The victim was rushed to NYU Langone Hospital-Brooklyn where he was pronounced dead.